eclipse-sumo/sumo/docs/web/docs/Netedit/editModesCommon.md

 ## Moving Object Selections

+Special movement operations are available when multiple objects are selected (via Selection mode).

+### View Operations

 - When selecting neighboring edges and dragging one of them, the neighboring edge will receive the same shape modifications
 - When selecting an edge and its junctions and dragging any part of the selection, all parts including edge geometry will be moved in parallel
 - When selecting an edge an one if its junctions:
   - When dragging the junction, only the junction will move
   - When dragging the edge, the edge will move locally and the junction will move in parallel

+### Frame Operation

+For a selection of edges, the Move-mode sidebar allows to move the whole geometry sideway using the "Shift selected edges geoemtry" element.
+A position value shifts geometry to the right (relative to the driving direction) and a negatve value shifts geometry to the left.

+For a selection edges and/or junctions the Move-mode sidebar allows to move all objects in Z-direction using the "Change Z in selection" element.
+The applied value can either be set as the new "absolute" Z value or it can be applied relative to the existing Z position.

 ## Moving Polygons and TAZs